gyulanemeth/bluefox.email/posts/quick-start-to-bluefox-email.md

   <source src="./quick-start-to-bluefox-email/Domain Configuration.mp4" type="video/mp4" />
 </video> -->

-Configuring your domain is essential for good email deliverability.
-Emails sent from a verified domain are more likely to reach inboxes and less likely to be marked as spam.
+Configuring your domain allows you to send emails from your own domain, instead of the default `bluefoxemailsandbox.com` domain.

+By default, projects in Sandbox Mode can only send emails to verified email addresses.
+To send emails to real recipients using your own domain, domain configuration is required.

-To configure your domain, go to **Project Settings** then **Verified Domains** tab and click **Create**.
+To configure your domain, go to **Project Settings** then **Verified Domains** and click Create.
 Enter your domain name and select the appropriate region.
+The selected region determines where your emails will be sent from.

-BlueFox Email will generate authentication records such as **DKIM**, **SPF**, and **DMARC**, it is highly recommended to set up all of them.
-Add these records to your domain’s DNS settings.
+BlueFox Email will generate authentication records such as DKIM, SPF, and DMARC:

+- DKIM and SPF are mandatory to send emails
+- DMARC is optional, but recommended for additional protection

+Add the provided records to your domain’s DNS settings to complete the setup.

+Once configured, your emails will be sent from your own domain instead of the BlueFox sandbox domain—making them ready for real-world sending.

 ## Step 6: Request Production Access